ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 Add untracked>>
 {%- endhighlight -%}

 The interactive mode displays the untracked files.
-I have only one file in this project, but your project might have multiple files.
+I have only one new file in this project, but your project might have multiple files.
 Choose the files you want to add to the stage.
 In my case, it's file 1.

 {%- highlight diff -%}
 Add untracked>> 1